Parkinson's disease research

 Reference team in preclinical research on Parkinson's disease with a multidisciplinary approach that includes neurophysiological, molecular, cellular, biochemical, genetic, imaging, and other scientific areas, providing a translational approach with synergies between the different fields.

-It is part of the Neurosciences Program.
+It is part of the Gene Therapy of Neurological Diseases Program.